 This question is asked a lot and rightly so.
 Although CBD and THC are similar in some ways, they are also very different.

-Both come from the cannabis plant and are made up of the same molecular structure, both are similar to our body’s endocannabinoid system and react to CB1 and CB2 receptors, and both are used in the treatment of medical conditions.
+Both come from the cannabis plant and consist of the same molecular structure, both are similar to our body’s endocannabinoid system and react to CB1 and CB2 receptors, and both aid in the treatment of medical conditions.

 In spite of these similarities, there are noticeable differences.

 The cannabis plant is made up of three strains for human consumption – Indica, Sativa, and Ruderalis, with the main two being Indica and Sativa.

 The Indica, when used for medical marijuana, has a higher ratio of CBD to THC and the Sativa plant has a higher ratio of THC to CBD.
 The plants themselves are different: The Indica is shorter and bushier with wide leaves while the Sativa is tall and thin, with narrow leaves and more fibre.